Our understanding of the role leaders must play in ensuring the delicate balance of work and

 of conflicting needs...we even changed the words to describe it...from balance to harmony

-Worklife is the ebb and flow of time and energy between work and lifestyle that change over one’s lifetime as professional pursuits and personal priorities integrate.
-It supports programs, policies, referrals and education that enable employees to be effective at work, school and home.
-It encompasses dependent care, health, financial wellness, finding meaning in work, community involvement and that crucial workplace flexibility to make it all happen.
+Work-life is the ebb and flow of time and energy between work and lifestyle that change over one’s lifetime as professional pursuits and personal priorities flow and integrate.
+It provides programs, policies, referrals and education that support employees to be effective at work, school and home, enabling them to bring their best selves to work.
+It encompasses supporting people's identities including dependent care, personal/professional growth, employee engagement, finding meaning in work, recognition, and that crucial workplace flexibility to make it all happen.

-Traditionally called “worklife balance” the industry has moved away from that term as it creates a sense of competition between the two elements rather than a whole-life integration of the two main places people live their lives…work and home.
-This shift has been driven by globalization, advancements in technology, a more competitive workforce, and a renewed focus on the science of human behavior pertaining to work.
+Traditionally called “worklife balance” the industry has moved away from that term as it creates a sense of competition between the two elements rather than a whole-life harmonization of the two main places people live their lives…work and home.
+This shift has been driven by globalization, advancements in technology, a more competitive workforce, Covid, and a renewed focus on the science of human and organizational behavior.
 People have a natural drive to create an easy harmony and meaningful engagement between the interconnected roles, relationships and responsibilities that make up their lives.